Excellent: 4.9/ 5 ★★★★★ based on 124 reviews

 What about travelling with hidden disabilities?

-Glasgow Airport offer a lanyard scheme for those travelling with hidden disabilities.
+Glasgow Airport offers a lanyard scheme for those travelling with hidden disabilities.
 Wearing the lanyard subtly alerts staff that a passenger may require additional time or assistance in navigating through the airport.
 Lanyards can be acquired at the special assistance desk in the main check-in area.

 Can I fill my water bottle at the airport?